vpelss/Forever_Passwords/README.md

-# About
+# About Forever Passwords

-With Forever Passwords, your passwords are not stored anywhere.
-Passwords are Calculated using the SHA Hash.
+Passwords are Calculated using the SHA Hash when you need them.
+Your passwords are 'not stored' on your device or in the cloud.

-Forever Passwords generates a unique password for each website that is long, complex, impossible to guess, and difficult for shoulder surffing.
-You only need to remember one Secret phrase or word to generate ALL your passwords.
-The passwords are not stored anywhere but calculated when you need them.
-Your passwords are not store in the cloud, or transfered over the internet.
+It calculates a unique complex password for each website.
+You only need to remember one secret phrase or word to generate ALL your passwords.

-You can now install Forever Passwords as a Proggressive Web App (PWA) from your modern browser if desired.
-From a PC usually there should be an install icon is just right of the url box.
-On a Android phone it is usually under the upper three verical dots, then 'Install App'.
-On an IPhone using Chrome, use the share icon on the right of the url bar, then more, then 'Add to Home Screen'. https://vpelss.github.io/Forever_Passwords

 # How to use Forever_Passwords

 - run index.html off the website (https://vpelss.github.io/Forever_Passwords) or your locally stored version
 - Select an Alias : Usually based on url (eg: emogic,com)
 - Select a Secret : Select a long, complex, and hard to guess word or phrase (eg: The Sound of Music).
 The Secret and Alias are used together to generate all your Answer/Password
-- Forever_Passwords generates a unique, long, complex password based on each of your Alias and Secret combinations
+- Your password is generated in the Answer box
 - click 'Copy' and use.
 Note, when you click 'Copy', your url will be saved in the URL/Alias dropdown menu.
 You can export this Alias list to be used on another pc/browser.
 It is STRONGLY suggested you keep a backup of this alias list.
 - Please click Clear/Reset after you have pasted your password.
 This clears your secret and the clipboard.